shocknet/docs/docs/pub/intro.md

 ## Usage Notes

-Connect with ShockWallet ([wallet2](https://github.com/shocknet/wallet2)) using the wallet admin string that gets logged at startup.
-Simply copy/paste the string into the node connection screen.
+Connect with ShockWallet ([wallet2](https://github.com/shocknet/wallet2)) using the admin connection string that gets logged at startup.
+You can:
+- Scan the **terminal QR code** displayed during installation with ShockWallet's "Add Source" feature (mobile or web)
+- Copy/paste the connection string into ShockWallet's node connection screen

-The nprofile of the node can also be used to send invitation links to guests via the web version of ShockWallet.
+The nprofile of the node (without admin token) can also be used to send invitation links to guests via the web version of ShockWallet.

 **Note that connecting with wallet will create an account on the node, it will not show or have access to the full LND balance.
 Allocating existing funds to the admin user will be added to the operator dashboard in a future release.**